gustavooferreira/news-app-docs/SYSTEM_DESIGN.md

 Both services are stateless simple CRUD services.

-Both MySQL and MongoDB can be setup in a cluster to provide resiliency.
+MySQL can be setup in a cluster to provide resiliency and so can Redis.

-We can do the same with Redis.
+In the diagram I only show one MySQL cluster, as we would only setup a physical cluster and then have DB separation at the logical level.

 As for the fetcher service, this one is more trick to scale.
 The problem is that at the moment, the fetcher service is setup in a way that it sends a request to each RSS provider every X minutes/hours.